 If multiple callback functions are registered with a single EventType, then it is undefined what order those callback functions will be invoked in.
-In this case the cb_ret_t result of the last callback function called will be used to determine what stop or continue operations should be performed on the process.
+In this case the cb ret t result of the last callback function called will be used to determine what stop or continue operations should be performed on the process.
 If a single callback function is registered for the same EventType multiple times, then ProcControlAPI will only invoke one call to the callback function for each instance of the EventType.

-This function will return true on success and false on error.
-Upon an error a subsequent call to getLastError will return details on the error.
+This function returns true on success and false on error.
+Upon an error a subsequent call to getLastError returns details on the error.

 '''

 static bool removeEventCallback(

-EventType evt,

-cb func t cbfunc)

 '''